Jones needs black voters to beat Moore in Alabama. They aren't there yet.

 Still, Dawson will vote for him.
 "He's a Democrat, I'm a Democrat.
 And I've got to exercise my right to vote," Dawson said.

-That tepid enthusiasm is widespread among African-Americans in Alabama, concerning Democrati officials and operatives who know black voters are the core of the party's base in this deeply Republican state.
+That tepid enthusiasm is widespread among African-Americans in Alabama, concerning Democratic officials and operatives who know black voters are the core of the party's base in this deeply Republican state.

 African-Americans make up about 27 percent of the state's population, and Jones will need them to turn out in droves on Tuesday, since he's expected to win just a third of whites, at best.
 Only 15 percent of white Alabamians voted for Barack Obama in 2012, according to exit polls, which were not conducted in the state last year.